 Can I Dehydrate Different Fruits at the Same Time?

 You bet.
 Since fruits don’t have much of a permeating odor, feel free to put many different fruits together in your food dehydrator.
 If it’s new to you, this is a great way to try a variety to see what your family likes.
-All fruits dehydrate at 135 degrees F. Start the first hour at 145F to get thing moving along faster without killing any enzymes.
+All fruits dehydrate at 135 degrees F. Start the first hour at 145F to get things moving along faster without killing any enzymes.

 Want more?
-My other how-to posts:
+Here are some of my other how-to posts:

 - How to Dehydrate Vegetables